 The Visitor Centre is open from 9:00 AM - 3:30 PM on weekdays and 9:30 AM - 4:00 PM on weekends.

 The Stromlo café is now open and under new management.
 Contact number: (02) 6125 3634.

 Mount Stromlo is 18 kilometres southwest of Canberra centre, on Cotter Road, Weston Creek.

-The Mount Stromlo Observatory site is open daily from 8am - 6pm to the public.
+The Mount Stromlo Observatory site is open to the public daily from 8:00 AM - 6:00 PM.

 Please note that all academic buildings are not open to the public unless otherwise noted.
-The use of drones at Mount Stromlo Observatory are not permitted without ANU RSAA Operational approval and the users supply copies of the commerical licenses to operate the drones.
-Please contact RSAA on 61250230 for enquires, or to book a flight over Mt Stromlo, click here.
+The use of drones at Mount Stromlo Observatory is not permitted without ANU RSAA Operational approval and users must supply copies of the commercial licences to operate the drones.
+Please contact RSAA on (02) 6125 0230 for enquires, or to book a flight over Mt Stromlo, click here.